 Emerging Trends in Marketing 2018

-The end of the financial year is near and as usual, it's time to analyze the outcomes of key decisions made last year.
+The end of the financial year is nigh and as usual, it's time to analyze the outcomes of key decisions made last year.
 While we may not be able to help you with that, what we can help you with, is taking better strategic and budgeting decisions this year by giving a quick heads up on the marketing trends you need to pay attention to.
 Dive in.

 Technology is on a mission to blur the lines between real and virtual.
 Virtual Reality (VR) is a huge leap in this direction.
 VR takes engagement to the next level by making it emotional i.e. by dropping the user in an environment created by you.
 This is used in a bevy of ways.
 A few examples of VR in marketing are Samsung: Do what you can’t do, Volvo: A Swedish Moment and Thomas Cook: Try Before you Fly.

 VR is used to convey a strong message through immersive and telling visuals, case in point, “The Displaced” a VR piece by the New York Times which gives readers a startling insight into the horrors experienced by refugees in war-torn areas.
 Other notable examples of VR in marketing are McDonald’s Sweden: Happy Goggles, Ford: Fasten your seatbelts and Haagen Dazs: Save the honeybees.

 It is more important now than ever to use content to address common questions posed by users.
-This is because voice search results are in the form of snippets drawn from the source article.
+The reason?
+Voice search results are now snippets from the source article.
 Context and action intent also play a huge role in voice searches, for eg. there’s an increased incidence of “What’s the nearest X?” queries in voice searches.
 In such instances the user is primed to take prompt action, here SEO can be used to drive foot traffic.

 81% of respondents of a survey conducted by CMI(Content Marketing Institute) agreed that interactive content grabs attention better than static content.
 There’s a trend towards more personalized and engaging content.
 Ergo the content balance is shifting in favor of videos, stories, polls, and quizzes.
 This is changing the face of content marketing.
 There are a lot of examples such as NYT dialect quiz.